spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 **IMPORTANT** - You will need Arduino 1.0.5 or earlier for the *tiny* hardware
 files to work.
 Put the *tiny* folder in /Documents/Arduino/hardware/ or
 whatever folder Arduino stores your sketches.
 If the hardware folder doesn't
 exist, simply create it and move *tiny* into it.
+The original source for the *tiny*
+hardware folder can be found [here](http://highlowtech.org/?p=1695).
+I've reposted it for convenience.

 My code for lighting effects for the 1:350ish Klingon Bird of Prey model kit from AMT/Round 2.
 The code is written for an ATtiny85 microcontroller.